Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Finite sample analysis

 then $\D_0$ is locally identifiable with respect to $L_N(\D)$, with the same probability bound in the first part of Theorem \ref{thm:finiteBerGau}. \item (Necessary condition for $BG(p)$ models) Let $k = p(K-1)$.
 If

-then $\D_0$ is not locally identifiable with respect to $L_N(\D)$, with the same probability bound in the second part of Theorem \ref{thm:finiteBerGau}. \end{enumerate} \end{corollary} \begin{remark} The above two corollaries together with the remark under Corollary \ref{thm:popResult2} indicate that the reference dictionary is locally identifiable with high probability for sparsity level $s$ or $pK$ up to the order $O(\coh^{-2})$. \end{remark} \textbf{Proof sketch for Theorem \ref{thm:finiteSSparse} and \ref{thm:finiteBerGau}.} Similar to the population case, by taking one-sided derivatives of $L_N(\D_t)$ with respect to $t$ at $t=0$ for all smooth $\{\D_t\}_{t\in \mathbb R}$, we derive a sufficient and almost necessary algebraic condition for the reference dictionary $\D_0$ to be a local minimum of $L_N(\D)$.
-Using concentration inequalities in Lemma \ref{lemma:L} - \ref{lemma:T}, we show that the random quantities involved in the algebraic condition are close to their expectations with high probability.
+then $\D_0$ is not locally identifiable with respect to $L_N(\D)$, with the same probability bound in the second part of Theorem \ref{thm:finiteBerGau}. \end{enumerate} \end{corollaryM} \begin{remark} As before, denote by $\mu \in [0,1)$ the coherence of the reference dictionary.
+The above two corollaries together with the remark under Corollary \ref{thm:popResult2} indicate that the reference dictionary is locally identifiable with high probability for sparsity level $s$ or $pK$ up to the order $O(\coh^{-2})$. \end{remark} \textbf{Proof sketch for Theorem \ref{thm:finiteSSparse} and \ref{thm:finiteBerGau}.} Similar to the population case, by taking one-sided derivatives of $L_N(\D_t)$ with respect to $t$ at $t=0$ for all smooth $\{\D_t\}_{t\in \mathbb R}$, we derive a sufficient and almost necessary algebraic condition for the reference dictionary $\D_0$ to be a local minimum of $L_N(\D)$.
+Using the concentration inequalities in Lemma \ref{lemma:L} - \ref{lemma:T}, we show that the random quantities involved in the algebraic condition are close to their expectations with high probability.
 The population results for local identifiability can then be applied.
 The proofs for the two signal generation models are conceptually the same after establishing Lemma \ref{lemma:normRelation} to relate the $\vertiii{.}_p^*$ norm to the $\vertiii{.}_s^*$ norm.
 The detailed proof can be found in Section \ref{proof:finiteResult}. \textbf{Comparison with the proof by GS.} The key difference between our analysis and that of GS is that we use an alternative but equivalent formulation of dictionary learning.
 Instead of (\ref{noiseless1}), GS studied the following problem:

 Note that the above formulation optimizes jointly over $\D$ and $\alphabf_i$ for $i\in\intSet{N}$, as opposed to optimizing with respect to the only parameter $\D$ in our case.
 For complete dictionaries, this formulation is equivalent to the formulation in $(\ref{noiseless1})$ in the sense that $\hat{\D}$ is a local minimum of (\ref{noiseless1}) if and only if $(\hat{\D},\hat{\D}^{-1}[\x_1,...,\x_N])$ is a local minimum of (\ref{noiseless0}), see Remark 3.1 of GS.
 The number of parameters to be estimated in (\ref{noiseless0}) is $(K-1)K+KN$, compared to $(K-1)K$ free parameters in $(\ref{noiseless1})$.
 The growing number of parameters make the formulation employed by GS less trackable to analyze under a signal generation model.